 The McClintock report made a number of recommendations to amend the ICAC Act and these were considered in the drafting of the Independent Commission Against Corruption Amendment Bill 2005, which was introduced into the Legislative Assembly on 23 February, passed through both Houses and was assented to on 14 April 2005.

-The Independent Commission Against Corruption Amendment Act 2005 ("the Amendment Act 2005") makes a number of changes which provide greater accountability for the use of the ICAC's extensive powers.
+The Independent Commission Against Corruption Amendment Act 2005 ("the Amendment Act 2005") made a number of changes which provide greater accountability for the use of the ICAC's extensive powers.
 These include the establishment of an independent Inspector of the ICAC and additional public reporting requirements in relation to ICAC investigations.

 The Inspector of the ICAC is responsible for overseeing the ICAC's use of investigative powers and for investigating any complaints against ICAC officers.